 - Consider your unique selling proposition.
 Now that you've analyzed your competition, ask yourself what makes your senior living facility distinct.
 Outline how your community differs from others in the area.

 - Develop your mission statement.
 Even if you have an existing mission statement for your business, take a look at it and consider revising it, if needed.
 Does it reflect your goals?
 Does it speak to what your senior care facility does as well as how and why you do those things?

 - Distribute your message across a broad range of channels.
 The best way to reach your target market, be it seniors themselves or their adult children, is to distribute your message and marketing materials over a wide range of channels.
 This includes your facility's website, blog, social media accounts, email marketing list, paid advertising channels and direct mail pieces.

 Once you know who your competition is, what makes you unique, what your message is and how you want to say it, you can begin to distribute that message to your market, start talking to potential clients and begin converting them into new residents.

-Impress seniors and their children with online content that highlights the beauty and practicality of your existing facilities or new construction.
-Show potential residents their new homes by offering virtual tours, 3D renderings and 3D visualizations of your community.
-Trust the experts at Designblendz to create marketing materials for your retirement facility's website.
-Our services include:
+Impress older adults and their children with online content that highlights the beauty and practicality of your existing facilities or new construction.
+Show potential residents their new homes by offering virtual tours and 3D renderings of your community.
+And feel free to contact us to get started.